Mann-Simons Cottage

 The Mann-Simons Cottage is a historic house located at the corner of Richland and Marion streets in Columbia, South Carolina.
 Ben DeLane, a freedman, purchased the property for his wife Celia Mann in 1843; daughter Agnes Jackson Simons inherited the house and lot upon Celia's death in 1867.
-In the 1870s, the earlier hall and parlor house was removed and a 1½ story "cottage style" house built on the site of the original structure.
+In the 1870s, the earlier hall and parlor house was removed and a 1½ story "cottage style" house was built on the site of the original structure.
 The property remained in the Mann-Simmons family until 1970, when it was acquired by the Columbia Housing Authority.
 The site was listed in the National Register of Historic Places in 1973 and opened to the public as a historic house museum five years later.
 The site is notable as a representation of the economic and cultural life of the free Black community in Columbia during the Antebellum and Reconstruction eras.

 The surviving "cottage style" house was built between approximately 1872 and 1880.
 The front façade features a raised porch and four Tuscan order columns supporting the gabled roof.
 Other notable features include three unevenly spaced dormers along the façade and a raised basement.
 Several additional structures that once stood on the property, including a grocery and a second, smaller hall and parlor house on Marion Street, no longer stand.

 History

 Celia Mann

 Celia Mann was born into slavery in Charleston, South Carolina in 1799.
 Her husband, Ben DeLane, likely purchased his freedom with wages he earned working as a boatman in the river trade.
 In 1843 DeLane purchased a 208 by 104 ft (64 by 32 m) lot on Lumber and Marion streets in Columbia from James S. Guinard for Celia.
 Ben DeLane is listed in the 1840 census as the owner of three enslaved persons—likely Celia, her daughter Agnes, and DeLane's daughter Mary.
 It is unknown how or when Celia gained her freedom, although she was certainly free by 1850, when she is listed in the United States census.

 Celia Mann was a midwife and prominent in the free Black community in Columbia.
-The family were one of several free Black households who comprised 6 percent of the population of Columbia in 1850.
+The family was one of several free Black households that comprised 6 percent of the population of Columbia in 1850.
 After the American Civil War, the Cavalry Baptist Church was formed in her house in Columbia—the first of several Black Baptist congregations which met at the Mann-Simmons house.
 Her last will and testament, dated August 25, 1867 and signed with an "X," left the property to her daughter, Agnes.
 Celia died two weeks later on September 8, 1867.